L2services/AzureNodeLab/5_Stream_Analytics.md

 ### Add a consumer group to your IoT hub

 Consumer groups are used by applications to pull data from Azure IoT Hub.
-In this lesson, you create a consumer group to be used by a coming Azure service to read data from your IoT hub.
+In this lesson, you create a consumer group to be used by Stream Analytics to read data from your IoT hub.

 To add a consumer group to your IoT hub, follow these steps: